trinadas0/pytorch-image-classification/README.md

 ### 1. Clone the Repository

-If you haven't already cloned the repository, do so:
+If you haven't already cloned the repository:

 ```bash
 git clone https://github.com/trinadas0/pytorch-image-classification.git